-In 2003, my private practice was established counselling individual adults.
-From 2006, counselling services were extended to include Relationship counselling.
-I utilise a trauma-informed holistic approach, using integrated eclectic modalities to incorporate mind, emotions, body & spirit/soul in the healing journey.
-Modalities utilised include Psychotherapy, Emotion Focused Therapy, Somatic Therapy, Schema Therapy, Existential Therapy, Creative Therapy and Mindfulness.
-The eclectic model is in recognition that we are all different and one counselling model doesn't suit everyone.
+Debra has particular expertise in supporting recovery from past trauma and abuse, anxiety, depression and relationship stresses.
+The different approaches used include Psychotherapy, Emotion Focused Therapy, Somatic Therapy, Schema Therapy, Existential Therapy, Creative Therapy and Mindfulness.
+This eclectic model is in recognition that we are all different and one counselling model doesn't suit everyone.

-As a trauma-informed Holistic counsellor I seek to help clients to explore issues with a focus on identifying and dealing with the deeper root causes of their difficulties, rather than focusing on and treating symptoms alone.
+As a trauma-informed counsellor Debra helps clients to explore issues with a focus on identifying and dealing with the deeper root causes of their difficulties, rather than focusing on and treating symptoms alone.
 Counselling generally begins with conscious awareness of the symptoms a person is struggling with, the process of counselling then moves to bring into awareness deeper unconscious root causes of difficulties.
 When we understand where something is coming from it is much easier to begin to change.
 Through this process client’s gain a deeper understanding and awakening to themselves, opening up new opportunities for personal growth and empowerment.

 Additional professional experience:

-I joined the team of counsellors at Relationships Australia (Vic) in 2010 working with individuals and couples with a wide range of personal and relationship issues which includes supporting family's experiencing relationship difficulties, affairs, family violence.
-Since the commencement of the Royal Commission into Institutional Child Sexual Abuse my role included being a designated counsellor working with survivors.
+Debra joined the team of counsellors at Relationships Australia (Vic) in 2010 working with a wide range of personal and relationship issues which includes supporting family's experiencing relationship difficulties, affairs, family violence.
+Since the commencement of the Royal Commission into Institutional Child Sexual Abuse her role included being a designated counsellor working with survivors.
 The focus of therapy includes individual survivors of abuse, their spouses and other family members affected by vicarious trauma.

 An extension of the therapeutic work included developing & delivering a one day psycho-educational workshop for couples called "Relationship Skill Building".